robobario/micronaut-exercises/lesson1/task2/task.md

 Instead of having to parse the path, frameworks often have some concept of Path Variables.

+## Task

-The task is to make the controller respond with 123 when it receives a request to `monkeys/123`
+The task is to make the controller respond with `123` when it receives a request to `monkeys/123` returning whatever string is after `/monkeys`

 See the docs [here](https://docs.micronaut.io/latest/guide/#_uri_path_variables) to see how to route path variables.